-Meanwhile, there are more tests available on the market and labs performing IgG antibodies tests.
+Meanwhile, more tests are available on the market, and labs performing IgG antibody tests.
 You can consult your doctor about different possibilities.

-This test showed me that I need to exclude grains (wheat and rye) and milk products from my diet.
+This test showed me that I must exclude grains (wheat and rye) and milk products from my diet.

 Consuming products that you are sensitive to affects your digestion and health in general.

-Gluten sensitivity (wheat, rye) specifically is meanwhile known to be closely related to autoimmune diseases.
+Gluten sensitivity (wheat, rye) is also known to be closely related to autoimmune diseases.

 Every day we live and every meal we eat we influence the great microbial organ inside us – for better or for worse.